 Table 3 shows the prevalence of gastro-intestinal parasites of sheep examined based on breed sex, and age.
-An overall prevalence of 54.0% was observed with no significant difference (p>0.05) amongst sex, age and breeds.
+No significant difference (p>0.05) occurred amongst sex, age and breeds.

 Table 4 shows the prevalence of gastro intestinal parasites of goats examined based on breed, sex and age.
 An overall prevalence of 58.0% was observed with no significant difference among age, breed and sex (p>0.05).